Generic Name: ibalizumab-uiyk

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Using this medicine will not prevent you from passing HIV to other people.
 Do not have unprotected sex or share razors or toothbrushes.
 Talk with your doctor about safe ways to prevent HIV transmission during sex.
 Sharing drug or medicine needles is never safe, even for a healthy person.

 Trogarzo side effects

-The most common side effects include:
+Common Trogarzo side effects may include:

-These are not all the possible side effects.
+This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
-You may report side effects to FDA at 1-800 FDA-1088.
-You may also report side effects to at 1-833-23THERA (1-833-238-4372).
+You may report side effects to FDA at 1-800-FDA-1088.

 See also: Side effects (in more detail)